 Dried Morita Chile Pepper

-Dried Morita chile peppers contain vitamin A, C, the B vitamins and significant amounts of iron, thiamine, niacin, magnesium and riboflavin.
-Chiles are cholesterol-free, saturated fat-free, low calorie, low sodium, and high in fiber.
+Dried Morita chile peppers contain iron, thiamine, niacin, magnesium, riboflavin and vitamins A, B and C. Chiles are cholesterol-free, saturated fat-free, low calorie, low sodium, and high in fiber.

-Dried Morita chile peppers are grown in the Mexican northern state of Chihuahua.
-This pepper is widely consumed in Mexico.
-However, the majority of its use takes place in Mexico City, Puebla, and Veracruz.
+Morita chile peppers are native to the northern regions of Mexico and were commonly used by the Aztec people.
+Today they are prevalent throughout the northern Mexican state of Chihuahua.
+This pepper is widely consumed in Mexico, however, the majority of its use takes place in Mexico City, Puebla and Veracruz.